Audiveris/audiveris/docs/_pages/advanced/samples.md

 After perhaps some manual corrections, when we are really satisfied with all the glyphs recognized in a given sheet, we can save the sheet data as training samples.
-This is done via the pulldown `Sheet | Sample sheet Symbols` menu.
+This is done via the pulldown menu `Sheet → Sample sheet Symbols`.

-We can also use the pulldown `Book | Sample book Symbols` menu if we are comfortable with all the book sheets.
+We can also use the pulldown menu `Book → Sample book Symbols` if we are comfortable with all the book sheets.

 Data is saved under two zip archives located in the book folder.